ftyers/calma/sharedtaskdata/README.md

 ## Tracks

-There three different tracks with varying degrees of supervision.
+There two different tracks with different degrees of supervision.

 **Track 1** is a traditional supervised learning scenario.
 Competitors get annotated data from the target languages and learn a model which can analyze unseen target language word forms.

-**Track 2** provides additional supervision in form of related language data.
-Competitors get annotated data both for the target language and related languages.
-They then learn a model which can analyze unseen target language forms.

-**Track 3** does not provide any target language supervision.
-Competitors get no annotated target language data.
-Instead they get annotated data from related languages and learn a model which can analyze unseen target language forms.
+**Track 2** does not provide any annotated target language data.
+Instead competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
+In addition, competitors unannotated get data from the target language.

 ## Data Formats